Stilnovo Lampiatta Table Lamp

-The Lampiatta table or desk lamp can also be used as a wall lamp.
+The Lampiatta table lamp can also be used as a wall lamp.
+A recess is provided.

-The base is marked on the inside (molded) with “Lampiatta, design De Pas d’Urbino Lomazzi, Stilnovo, Made in Italy”.
+The base is marked on the inside (moulded) with “Lampiatta, design De Pas d’Urbino Lomazzi, Stilnovo, Made in Italy”.

 A table or desk lamp with a similar lampshade also exists.
 It was also designed by this trio for Stilnovo.
 It has a chrome curved rod.
 You can find it over here on Vintageinfo.